Information Set Decoding in the Lee Metric with Applications to Cryptography

 \end{example}

-\begin{remark} All these theoretical values give much smaller public keys than the classical McEliece system with binary Goppa codes achieves.
-For this note that for the security level of 128 bits, the proposed parameters for the McEliece system using Goppa codes by Bernstein \textit{et al.} in \cite{be08} are $n= 2960, k = 2288$, which gives a key size of $1537536$ bits.
-In fact the theoretical key sizes presented here are within the range of quasi-cyclic MDPC codes, which were submitted to NIST for post-quantum code-based cryptosystem (from 10 to 37 kilobits). \end{remark}
+\begin{remark} The previously obtained theoretical values give much smaller public keys than the classical McEliece system with binary Goppa codes achieves.
+For this note that for the security level of 128 bits, the proposed parameters for the McEliece system using Goppa codes by Bernstein \textit{et al.} in \cite{attackinganddefending} are $n= 2960, k = 2288$, which gives a key size of $1537536$ bits.
+In fact the theoretical key sizes presented here are within the range of quasi-cyclic MDPC codes, which were submitted to NIST for post-quantum code-based cryptosystem (from 10 to 37 kilobits, see \url{https://csrc.nist.gov/projects/post-quantum-cryptography/round-2-submissions}). \end{remark}